 Disadvantages

 - It takes longer to restore in a new phone: If the phone breaks, chances are that the tiny plastic SIM that was tucked away inside the phone will be relatively unscathed.
 It can simply be pulled out and inserted into a new handset – but this is not the case with an eSIM.
-It needs to be retrieved and downloaded from the eSIM profile from the cloud, which is considerably more time-consuming to do.
-It also takes longer than it would take to transfer into a new handset when you upgrade.

 - Users can be more easily tracked by network providers: Users worried about privacy can easily prevent their mobile network from tracking their location by removing their phone’s physical SIM card.
-However, since it can’t be removed and are hardwired into the device, eSIM users’ phones will be constantly active on their carrier’s network, and more easily traceable.
+However, since it can’t be removed and is hardwired into the device, eSIM users’ phones will be constantly active on their carrier’s network, and more easily traceable.

 Will eSIM replace physical SIM?